krzylag/weblibrarian/readme.txt

   orphaned holds and checkouts.

 = 3.2.3 =
-* Updated the support/donation links (added localiazion).
+* Updated the support/donation links (added localization).
 * Added an 'About' page.

 = 3.2.2 =